-Construction of Phase 1 and Phase 2 of the KY 16 Reconstruction Project are both underway and progressing towards completion.
+The City of Taylor Mill is pleased to report that construction of Phase 1 and Phase 2 of the KY 16 Reconstruction Project are both underway and progressing towards completion in the summer of 2015.
 This project is anticipated to change the flow of traffic significantly within the community.
 The commencement of the reconstruction project was also the impetus for the creation of a plan for Downtown Taylor Mill, aka the Districts of Taylor Mill.

 The Districts of Taylor Mill is a synergistic mix of downtown retail, commercial, and office development opportunities.
 These designated downtown development areas offer the City the ability to manage commercial growth opportunities resulting from the construction of the new highway and thus ensuring the continued stability of our residential environment.
-In response to this opportunity, the City recently announced, in conjunction with the Holland Restaurant Group, the construction of a three story 35,000 square foot retail/office facility that will be home to Larosa's and Skyline Chili.
-The facility owned and operated by Gary Holland and Ron Rosen will also have additional rental spaces available for lease and house the Holland Restaurant Group's Corporate Headquarters, which is relocating from Florence, Kentucky.
-The project cost is estimated to be at \$10 million dollars and will be constructed in the DTM 3 Zone.
+In response to this opportunity, the Holland Restaurant Group constructed a 35,000 square feet retail/office facility that will be home to Larosa's Pizzeria, Skyline Chili, and Graeter's Ice Cream and Bakery Shop slated to open in the winter of 2014.
+The facility owned and operated by Gary Holland and Ron Rosen will also have additional rental spaces available for lease and house the Holland Restaurant Group's Corporate Headquarters, which is relocating from Florence, KY.
+The project is estimated to be at \$10 million dollars and is being constructed in the DTM 3 Zone.

-The City also continues to be involved in a portion of the KY 16 Reconstruction Project as the City continues to work closely with the state to have a turn lane at the intersection of Honey Drive and Old Taylor Mill Road installed, along with underground utilities in the area, and conduit for pedestrian street lighting along a portion of the corridor within the business district.
-In addition to traditional streetscape fixtures (trash cans, benches, signage, lighting, etc.) the City will be installing a decorative mast arm traffic signal with decorative pedestrian crosswalk equipment.
-The City also completed the installation of decorative landscaped center lanes along a portion of existing KY 16, and did some work near the interstate ramps to improve the areas aesthetically.
+The City worked previously with the Kentucky Transportation Cabinet on the KY16 Reconstruction Project to have a turn lane constructed at the intersection of Honey Drive and Old Taylor Mill Road, along with underground utilities in the area, and conduit for pedestrian street lighting along a portion of the corridor within our business district.
+In addition to traditional streetscape fixtures (trash cans, benches, signage, lighting, etc) that remain forthcoming, the City of Taylor Mill installed decorative mast arm traffic signal posts and decorative pedestrian crosswalk equipment at the intersection of Pride Parkway and existing KY16.
+In the near future we will also be installing this same type of signal posts and crosswalk equipment at the intersection of the newly constructed Holland Drive, existing KY 16 and Old Taylor Mill Road, and undergoing the installation of additional underground utilities as part of our streetscape efforts along the front of the Holland/Rosen Property located on existing KY 16 and along Walnut Drive.

+Previously, the City also completed construction of decorative landscaped center lanes along a portion of existing KY 16, and did some work near the instate ramps to improve the areas aesthetically.
 This project will help establish continuity between the new KY 16 and the remaining KY 16 that is not impacted by the reconstruction efforts.

-The City remains committed to designing and building a new municipal center that would replace the existing dilapidated facilities.
-However, this project has been put on hold indefinitely until the City realizes some commercial growth within the Districts of Taylor Mill zones.
+The City remains committed to designing and building a new municipal center that would replace our existing dilapidated facilities.
+However, this project has been put on hold indefinitely until the City realizes some further commercial growth within the Districts of Taylor Mill zones.
 The City will continue to grow the funds set aside and earmarked for this endeavor until such a time as the project moves forward.